0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

 ![SmartContractMentalModelSimple.svg](mental-models/SmartContractMentalModelSimple.svg)

-## Contract-to-contract interaction model.
+## Contract-to-contract interaction model

 Expanding on the simple interaction model, a user sends a signed transaction to a smart contract.
-The signed transaction creates the first action to smart contract 1.
-Smart contract 1 has an action wherein we need to call contract 2.
-When the action is triggered it spawns a new event which will create the new action in smart contract 2.
+The signed transaction calls the bid action on the auction contract.
+To perform the bid the auction will ask a token contract to transfer the amount of tokens from the users account to the auction contract itself as escrow payment.
+When the bid action is triggered it spawns a new event which will start the escrow transfer in the token contract.
 Any of these two actions can fail and if it does, the atomicity of Partisia Blockchain will ensure that the _failed action_ did not change the state of the smart contract.
+If the bid action fails it will never spawn the escrow action-event, only successful actions can spawn events.
 Any action can spawn any number of events to other contracts.

 ![SmartContractMentalModelcontract-to-contract.svg](mental-models%2FSmartContractMentalModelcontract-to-contract.svg)